TimMatheis/travel_planner/README.md

 # File description:
 Our github repository divides itself into four folders:

+•	“audio” folder: this folder contains an audio file which is used in the code.

 •	“code” folder: this folder contains the Python file (“travel_planner_v3”) which executes our Travel Planner.

 •	“data” folder: this folder contains the CSV file (“destinations_v6”) with the underlying data on city characteristics.